dguerri/openstack-keystone/README.md

 ---

-A complete Ansible playbook demo, which uses this role, is available here: <https://github.com/dguerri/vagrant-ansible-openstack>
+A complete Ansible playbook demo, which uses this role, is available on Github (dguerri/vagrant-ansible-openstack) <https://github.com/dguerri/vagrant-ansible-openstack>

 ---